daostack/arc/CONTRIBUTING.md

 ## Installation

-Make sure you have a recent version of node.js and npm:
+Make sure you have a recent version of node.js and yarn.

-    npm install -g npm
-    sudo npm cache clean -f
-    sudo npm install -g n
-    sudo n stable

-Now you are ready to install doastack:
+Install the software:

-    npm install
+    yarn install

 ## Run tests